Receiving late commercial payments often interrupts company cash flow. Hence, when a payment becomes late, it can affect liquidity for your business.

 You might already have an agreement of when the money should get paid.
-If not, the law makes a payment late after 30 days.
-This applies to business transactions and public authorities after the date when:
+If not, the law makes a payment late after thirty (30) days (either):

 Note: The law allows agreements of longer periods than thirty (30) days.
 But, periods that are longer than sixty (60) days must be fair to both businesses.

-Note: Your business could be charging interest on late commercial payments.
-In this case you would send out a revised invoice if you choose to add interest to the money owed to your company.
+Note: You should send out a revised invoice showing the new amount if you choose to charge additional interest to late commercial payments owed to your company.

-It costs money to recover a late commercial payment.
+Often, trying to recover a late commercial payment will incur some extra costs.
 That is why you can also charge a fixed sum for recovering a business debt.
-This amount gets charged on top of any interest claimed on late payments.

-The debt amount determines how much a business can charge to recover the money owed.
+The amount of debt owed will determine how much a business can charge to recover it.

-Note: Late commercial payments legislation sets these amounts in statute.
-The same rules apply to a supplier to claim for reasonable costs in recovering debt.
+Note: Late commercial payment legislation sets these amounts in statute.
+The same rules apply to suppliers and allows them to claim for reasonable costs each time they try to recover a debt.